-Jim Bumgardner (Producer/Director) – has been on the faculty at BCC since 2002.
+Jim Bumgardner (Producer/Director/Professor) has been on the faculty at Bergen since 2002.
 He teaches both theatre courses as well as produces all of the Bergenstages productions.
 Some of his favorite shows that he has directed were …and the World Goes ‘Round, A Christmas Pudding, Into the Woods, Oh,Coward, Guys and Dolls, South Pacific, Company, The Threepenny Opera, The 1940’s Radio Hour, The Heiress, Cabaret, Kiss Me, Kate, Godspell, A Funny Thing Happened…Forum, Kindertransport, Brigadoon, Damn Yankees, Mousetrap, The Music Man, Fiddler on the Roof, Deathtrap, Steel Magnolias and Moonlight and Magnolias.
-Jim received his MFA from Sarah Lawrence College in Bronxville, NY and his BA from St. Andrews University in Laurinburg, NC.
+He received his M.F.A. from Sarah Lawrence College in Bronxville, NY and his B.A. from St. Andrews University in Laurinburg, NC.

-Miru Kim (Lighting Designer/Adjunct Professor) is an adjunct faculty at Bergen and freelance theatre lighting designer/tech.
-She has participated in many Bergen shows as a stagecrew/lighting designer.
-Past BCC design credits include : August: Osage County, Hamlet, The Chairs, Cyrano and Much Ado About Nothing, Twelve Angry Jurors, The Crucible and Radium Girls.
+Miru Kim (Lighting Designer/Adjunct Professor) is an adjunct faculty at Bergen and freelance theatre lighting designer.
+She has participated in many Bergen shows as a lighting designer/stage tech.
+Past Bergen design credits include August: Osage County, Hamlet, The Chairs, Cyrano, Much Ado About Nothing, Twelve Angry Jurors, The Crucible and Radium Girls.

-Steven Schwartz (Sound Designer) –has been working in sound for over 40 years and is happy to be a part of the Bergenstages’ production team.
-Steve’s craft has given him the opportunity to work for Banana Sound, John Harms Center, and Mayo PAC among many others and has allowed to him to mix sound for such greats as David Letterman, The Mamas and the Papas, Tommy James, and Lilo Thomas.
+Steven Schwartz (Sound Designer) has been working in sound for over 40 years and is happy to be a part of the Bergenstages’ production team.
+Schwartz’s craft has given him the opportunity to work for Banana Sound, John Harms Center, and Mayo PAC among many others and has allowed to him to mix sound for such greats as David Letterman, The Mamas and the Papas, Tommy James, and Lilo Thomas.